 - The Examining Committee: The oral examination will be conducted by a committee of at least two members, including the candidate's advisor, and the Research Coordinator.

-The final responsibility of the successful senior project researcher is to see that the Physics Department has one acid-free copy of his/her thesis Since these copies belong to the permanent collections of the the Physics Department, the candidate should endeavor to make them as attractive and as free of typographical errors as possible.
+- The final responsibility of the successful senior project researcher is to see that the Physics Department has one acid-free copy of his/her thesis for the permanent collections of the Physics Department.

-The Physics Department also requires that the candidate submit an electronic version of the final thesis.
-This must be a single file in Postscript or PDF format, submitted by the Monday of the second week of examinations.
+- The Physics Department also requires the candidate to submit an electronic version of the final thesis.
+This must be a single file in Postscript or PDF format, emailed to Ellie Wilkinsom (firstname.lastname@example.org) by noon Wednesday of the second week of examinations.